-1. 1 Prepare forecasts for cash receipts and payments 1.1 Types of cash receipts and payments Learners need to understand: 1.1.1 types of cash receipts and cash payme - regular transactions - exceptional transactions - capital injections and payments - drawings and dividends - loan receipts and repayments - taxation payments and refunds. ents: 1.2 Reconcile profit with movements in cash Learners need to understand: 1.2.1 the differences between cash and profit.
-Learners need to be able to: 1.2.2 reconcile differences between accounting profits and cash by: adjusting for non-cash items adjusting for non-operational items adjusting for cash transactions included in the statement of financial position adjusting for opening and closing balances in the financial statements calculating movements in cash.
-1.3 Statistical techniques Learners need to be able to: 1.3.1 calculate cash receipts and payments using the following techniques: - mark-up - margin - percentages - regression analysis (y = a + bx) index numbers time series enclosis, using moving time series analysis, using moving a trends seasonal variations. averayes.
+1. Prepare forecasts for cash receipts and payments 1.1 Types of cash receipts and payments Learners need to understand: 1.1.1 types of cash receipts and cash paymer - regular transactions - exceptional transactions - capital injections and payments - drawings and dividends - loan receipts and repayments - taxation payments and refunds. its: 1.2 Reconcile profit with movements in cash Learners need to be able to: 1.2.2 reconcile differences between accounting profits and cash by: adjusting for non-cash items adjusting for non-operational items adjusting for cash transactions included in the statement of financial position adjusting for opening and closing balances in the financial statements calculating movements in cash.
+1.3 Statistical techniques Learners need to be able to: 1.3.1 calculate cash receipts and payments us - mark-up - margin - percentages - regression analysis (y = a + bx) - index numbers - time series analysis, using moving av • trends